Chinese censorship abroad: Chinese Students and Scholars Association

-The Chinese Students and Scholars Association has branches in various overseas university campuses.
+The Chinese Students and Scholars Association (CSSA) has branches in various overseas university campuses.
 Many, though not all, of the associations are partly funded by, and report back to, the local Chinese Embassy.
 One of the aims of the Association is to "love the motherland".
-There is a history of branches pressuring their host university to cancel talks relating to Tibet, the Chinese democracy movement, Uyghurs and the Hong Kong protests.
+There is a history of branches pressuring their host university to cancel talks relating to Tibet, democracy movements of China, Uyghurs, the Hong Kong protests, and Falun Gong.
+The CSSA has also been found to put pressure on Chinese students overseas not to criticize the Chinese government.

 The McMaster University branch in Canada had its club status revoked in 2019 after coordinating its opposition to a speech by Uyghur activist Rukiye Turdush with the local Chinese consulate, including sending back footage, in violation of student union rules.
-The Adelaide University branch was deregistered for failing to follow democratic procedures.
+The University of Adelaide branch was deregistered for failing to follow democratic procedures.

 Airlines

 In 2018, the Civil Aviation Administration of China sent letters to 44 international airlines demanding that they cease referring to Taiwan, Hong Kong and Macau as separate countries on their websites, or risk being classified as "severely untrustworthy" and subject to sanctions.
 Despite being criticised by the United States government as "Orwellian nonsense", all airlines complied.
 In 2020, Taiwan News reported that Taiwan's Ministry of Foreign Affairs had convinced 22 airlines to undo the change.